-- 14.1 When we hire or rent out school facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extracurricular activities) we always ensure that appropriate arrangements are in place to keep children safe. - 14.2 When the services or activities being provided are under the direct supervision or management of the school, then arrangements for child protection outlined within this policy will apply. - 14.3 Where services or activities are being provided separately by another body this will not necessarily be the case.
-The school will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school on these matters where appropriate. - 14.4 The school will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
+- 13.3.
+The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
+Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the school site. - 14.
+Use of school premises for non-school/activities - 14.1.
+When we hire or rent out school facilities or premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we always ensure that appropriate arrangements are in place to keep children safe. - 14.2.
+When the services or activities being provided are under the direct supervision or management of the school, then arrangements for child protection outlined within this policy will apply. - 14.3.
+When services or activities are being provided separately by another body this will not necessarily be the case.
+The school will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed) and that they follow the safeguarding arrangements in Keeping Children Safe in Out-Of-School Settings;

+and ensure that there are arrangements in place to liaise with the school on these matters where appropriate.

+14.4.
+The school will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.

-Please see the Lettings policy for further details.
+Please see the Letting Policy for further detail.